pantheon-systems/documentation/source/content/guides/edge-integrations/04-plugin-install.md

 Edge Integrations can easily integrate with various WordPress plugins.

-[Advanced Custom Fields (ACF)](https://www.advancedcustomfields.com/) is a popular WordPress plugin that allows developers to turn sites into a fully-fledged content management system.
-[CMB2](https://github.com/CMB2/CMB2) is a developer's toolkit for building metaboxes, custom fields, and forms for WordPress.
+- [Advanced Custom Fields (ACF)](https://www.advancedcustomfields.com/) is a popular WordPress plugin that allows developers to turn sites into a fully-fledged content management system.

+- [CMB2](https://github.com/CMB2/CMB2) is a developer's toolkit for building metaboxes, custom fields, and forms for WordPress.

-We've created example plugins to integrate with each of these third-party plugins, where the given solution is used to render content based on a visitor's location.
+Pantheon has created example plugins to integrate with each of these third-party plugins, where the given solution is used to render content based on a visitor's location.

 - [Geo ACF example plugin](https://github.com/pantheon-systems/edge-integrations-snippets/tree/main/geo-acf)
 - [Geo CMB2 example plugin](https://github.com/pantheon-systems/edge-integrations-snippets/tree/main/geo-cmb2)

 ## Configure Interests

-Interests are much easier to set up using edge configuration.
-In this case, we're telling the CDN to vary cache for specific taxonomy terms.
+With Interests, we want the CDN to vary cache for specific taxonomy terms.
 The category taxonomy is, by default, used to determine a visitor's interest.
 When a visitor clicks on multiple pages that are tagged with the same term, it will set that term as an "interest" for that visitor (by default, the threshold is 3 pages tagged with the same term).
 Like geolocation, this configuration needs to be enabled on your AGCDN instance.

 You can read more about how to use or manipulate the interest data in the [Interest SDK documentation](https://github.com/pantheon-systems/edge-integrations-wordpress-sdk/blob/main/docs/interest.md).